safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 <tr>
 <td style="border: 1px solid darkorange">
 <span style="font-family:serif; font-style:italic; font-size:larger">
-Custom keys can only be used in the Automation they are defined in, and can be set to an element of the JSON from the Trigger or Action message.
+User keys can only be used in the Automation they are defined in, and can be set to an element of the JSON from the Trigger or Action message.
 <br>To create values that can be used across all workspaces you can create Global Keys by selected the globe icon in the menu ribbon.
 These can only be set to plain text values, but an example of their use might be a value your organization commonly refers to, such as a  UNC path to an external location where all data is stored.
 </span>
 </td>